-C. Special Tax Collections
+A. Special Tax Collections

-Delinquent Special Taxes for IA A of CFD No. 15, as of June 30, 2022, for Fiscal Year 2021/2022 and prior Fiscal Years are summarized in the table below.
-There are no property owners whose delinquent Special Taxes represent more than 10% of the Special Tax levy.
+Delinquent Special Taxes for the District CFDs, as of September 29, 2022, for Fiscal Year 2021/2022 and prior Fiscal Years are summarized in the tables below.
+There are no property owners whose delinquent Special Taxes represent more than 10% of the Special Tax levy within a District CFD.